 QMS-09 Organizational Roles, Responsibilities and Authorities identify the management team for Top Management.
-A Management Review will be held once per calendar year by Top Management to review the overall suitability, adequacy and effectiveness of the QMS.
-At a minimum, the Vice President Operations & Engineering, Director of Water Operations and the QMS Representative must be in attendance at the Management Review meeting.
+A Management Review will be held once per year by Top Management to review the overall suitability, adequacy and effectiveness of the QMS.
+At a minimum, the Vice President Operations & Engineering and the QMS Representative must be in attendance at the Management Review meeting.
 The President & CEO PUC Services Inc. should be provided with a report if not available for the meeting.